 Aircraft Manufacturer Relies on The Hope Group for Design and Construction of Pump Test Stand

 When a New England based aerospace company specializing in providing an array of flight control system products to both commercial and military establishments was seeking a turn-key testing solution for qualifying the integrity of avionic pumps. which are used to provide cooling to vital electronic systems in high altitude aircraft, they reached out to the automation specialists at The Hope Group.
-With a spike in orders for cooling systems and a robust forecast for future demand, the company had an immediate need to upgrade its pump testing systems to meet production goals.
+With a spike in orders for cooling systems and a robust forecast for future demand, the company had an immediate need to upgrade its aircraft pump test stand systems to meet production goals.

-The customer’s project engineers met with THG personnel to discuss the overall requirements for the new test stand.
+The customer’s project engineers met with THG personnel to discuss the overall requirements for the new aircraft pump test stand.
 They determined that the test equipment would test each manufactured pump for compliance to standards and be able to select the destructive testing for extreme conditions including high/low temperatures, shock, varying pressures, lightning strikes, voltage spikes, voltage drop, and precise flows.
 This full range of environmental conditions would simulate what the aircraft might experience in flight, particularly at high altitudes.
 Aside from simulation, the test equipment would also require a degree of data collection and input into data acquisition modules.
-Al of this would require specialized software to be programmed in the data acquisition equipment to the individual control system components that create the extreme environmental conditions.
+All of this would require specialized software to be programmed in the data acquisition equipment to the individual control system components that create the extreme environmental conditions.

 Partnerships Promote Effectiveness